Kiranshankarbhat007/Portfolio/README.md

 #### Tasks:
    Import necessary packages and dataset, checking and cleaning the dataset, generating additional images from given set of images, converting the images to numpy array, reshaping the array, create, compile and optimize the model.
 #### Packages and Tools:
    Tensorflow with Keras, Pandas, Numpy, Sklearn, Matplotlib, ImageDataGenerator, img_to_array from Keras.
-Sequential Model with Convolutional Neural Network
+Sequential Model with Convolutional Neural Network.

 # [Project 5: Amazon Review Sentiment Analysis](https://github.com/Kiranshankarbhat007/Data-Science-and-ML-Projects-/blob/master/Amazon%20Review%20Sentiment%20Analysis%20Prediction.ipynb)
    Sentiment analysis by classifying the text to check whether the coustomer is happy or not.Sentiment analysis using Amazon's Reviews given by the Amazon users on the products purchesed by the amazon coustomer.
 This data is real business data with all the info like name of coustomer, user_id of a coustomer and meny more with 1 to 5 rating and the reviews on specific products.
 This dataset consists of a few million Amazon customer reviews (Text) and star ratings (Score) for learning how to train Reviews.csv for sentiment analysis.
-The idea here is a dataset is more than a toy - real business data on a reasonable scale - but can be trained in minutes on a modest laptop.
+The idea here is a dataset is more than a toy - real business data on a reasonable scale.
-* We are actually predict the sentiment of a coustomer by classifying the review text to class 1 or 0, 1 means Happy, 0 means Not happy
+* We are actually predict the sentiment of a coustomer by classifying the review text to class 1 or 0, 1 means Happy, 0 means Not happy.
-### Task:
+### * Task:
-   Sampling of this huge data for less time computation, Text preprossing and transformation, model building for sentiment analysis
+   Sampling of this huge data for less time computation, Text preprossing and transformation, model building for sentiment analysis.
-### ML Algorithm:
+### * ML Algorithm:
-   Naive Bayes Algotithm
+   Naive Bayes Algotithm.
-### Tools:
+### * Tools:
-   Pandas, Numpy, Matplotlib, NLTK, Sklearn
+   Pandas, Numpy, Matplotlib, NLTK, Sklearn.

 # [Project 6: FAKE NEWS Classification.](https://github.com/Kiranshankarbhat007/Data-Science-and-ML-Projects-/blob/master/FAKE%20NEWS%20Classification.ipynb)
    A text classification problem to classify a news that is fake or real.
 The dataset contains the auther of the news article with a detail description of tha news and with the label of 1 or 0.
 The label 1 indicates the news is Fake and 0 indicates the news is real.